Commercial, Master Planning, New Build

-This project involved the review of an existing dwelling, which was to be demolished, and investigate how the remaining site could be utilised to develop two new dwellings within an important conservation area of Chester, overlooking the city walls and racecourse.
+This project involved the review of an existing dwelling which was to be demolished and to investigate how the remaining site could be utilised to develop two new dwellings within an important conservation area of Chester which overlooked the city walls and racecourse.

-The brief for each dwelling was to provide a high quality family home that responded to the prestigious location.
-There were several constraints that we considered within the developmental stages, alongside the location of the dwellings.
+The brief for each dwelling was to provide a high-quality family home that responded to the prestigious location.

 An area of feature glazing has been utilised to the rear, maximising use of natural daylight and views towards the racecourse.
 We chose the materials carefully to provide a blend with the context without compromising the contemporary elements that were used to elevate the scheme.